RafaFischerReichert/Warframe-API/README.md

 ## Limitations & Known Issues

-- **No Order Creation:** This tool does not create or manage orders on Warframe.market
+- **No Order Creation:** This tool does not create or manage orders on Warframe.market (feature coming soon)
 - **Some Orders Missing:** Some orders visible on the Warframe.market website (notably those with a special icon next to the profile picture) may not appear in this app.
 These orders are not present in the public API and cannot be fetched programmatically
 - **API Rate Limits:** The tool is rate-limited to avoid being blocked by Warframe.market.
 Large scans may take several minutes
 - **Data Freshness:** Results are only as fresh as the public API allows.
 Some stale orders may appear if not yet purged from the API